gatechain/gatechain-docs/en/README.md

 The main features of GateChain ecosystem can be listed as follows:

-1. **Transfer/payment**：Using a wallet or client-side Apps, users can send and receive GateChain CoinGC, as well as other popular onchain assets.
+1. **Transfer/payment**：Using a wallet or client-side Apps, users can send and receive GateChain Coin GC, as well as other popular onchain assets.
 2. **Asset issuance**： Users can issue and use their own tokens (e.g., GC) to digitalize and manage their assets.
 For more details, visit [Asset Management](./gatechain-asset.md).
 3. **Decentralized cross-chain transaction**：GateChain provides support for high-performance decentralized trading among different digital currencies.
 4. **Asset safe storage**：     With a uniquely designed vault account and a clearing technology, an account can have comprehensive protection and support revoking /clearing operations targeting abnormal transactions.
 For more details, visit [Transaction Protection](./gatechain-security.md).